CafeOBJ/cafeobj/manual/md/reference.md

 ## sort declaration ## {#sort}

-_cafeobj supports two kind of sorts, visible and hidden sorts.
+CafeOBJ supports two kind of sorts, visible and hidden sorts.
 Visible sorts are introduced between `[` and `]`, while hidden sorts are introduced between `*[` and `]*`.